datenanfragen/website/content/blog/hacktoberfest-2019.en.md

     "authors": [ "baltpeter" ]
 }

-The hosting provider DigitalOcean is once again hosting the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to celebrate open soruce.
+The hosting provider DigitalOcean is once again hosting the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to celebrate open source.
 The Hacktoberfest invites you to submit pull requests to open source projects.
 People who submit four or more pull requests, get a free t-shirt from DigitalOcean.

 <img src="/img/blog/hacktoberfest-2019.png">